Guide on How To Embed a Survey in an Email Newsletter

 Single-select questions

-Quizzes often use a single-choice question:
+Quizzes too often use a single-choice question:

 Multiple choice

-Same as with single-select questions, you also provide answers, but the client can choose several options at once.
-It comes in handy if you offer to choose what kinds of emails a subscriber would like to receive in the future.
+Same as with single-select questions, here, you also provide answers, but the subscriber can choose several options at once.

-For example, you could ask if they would like to receive email updates with new product discounts and information.
-This way, you can tailor the content to better match their interests.
-Not sure what kind of products to send out?
-Ask your subscribers directly and they will let you know what they are interested in.
+It comes in handy if you ask what kinds of emails a subscriber would like to receive in the future.
+For example, you could ask if they would like to receive email updates about new products, discounts, or other information.
+This way, you can tailor the content to better match your subscribers’ interests.
+Not sure what kind of product recommendations you should be sending?
+Ask your subscribers directly, and they will let you know what they are interested in.

 Source: Really Good Emails